triplea-game/triplea/maps/small_front_meuse/tools/README.md

 renderer and the game rules: a road only appears on the map if the XML declares it.

 `genxml.py` drops the edges in its `DROP` set to create the forest wall and the river crossings, and asserts every declared road is a real movement edge, so a typo in `ROADS` fails the build rather than silently orphaning supply.
+The three supply-only cuts are declared by omitting Vielsalm-Durbuy, Hotton-Marche and Libramont-Neufchateau from `ROADS`; those borders remain movement edges.

+`UnitGen` writes 48x48 transparent PNG counters for both players.
+Every counter uses a rectangular unit frame and a battalion `II` echelon marker.
+Armour uses a horizontal oval, mechanized infantry combines the infantry cross with tracked mobility, self-propelled artillery uses a horizontal track oval, and fighters use an infinity-shaped fixed-wing mark.

 ## What draws what